vince145/Calculator/README.md

 Example picture showcasing the AWS Amplify console in which the developer can modify the serverless hosting service.
+AWS allows for automatic deployment of the github repo to keep the hosted web app updated.

 ![AWS Amplify Console Example](https://raw.githubusercontent.com/vince145/Calculator/master/pictures/AWS%20Amplify%20Console%20example.PNG)